Mesothelioma Diagnostic Imaging Scans and Tests

 Positron emission tomography (PET) scans use a radioactive chemical injected into the body, called a radiotracer, that attaches to areas of irregular metabolic activity.
 About an hour after the radiotracer is injected, the affected organs or tissues will show up on a scan.

 A magnetic resonance image (MRI) uses computer technology combined with powerful magnetic fields to create high-resolution images of the affected areas.
 Doctors use MRIs to determine where the affected tissue or cells are, often giving them an idea of where to collect biopsies.

 Which is Better at Diagnosing Mesothelioma?

-X-rays are often the first imaging scan used in the process of diagnosing mesothelioma.
+X-rays are often the first imaging scan used to diagnose mesothelioma.
 However, X-rays only provide limited information.
 Standard X-rays do help discover pleural effusions and common early signs of mesothelioma.

 Thin white areas on standard X-rays can mean tumor growth is present, while healthy lungs appear black.
 If an X-ray detects abnormalities in the chest, the doctor will order more advanced imaging tests.
 CT and PET scans give a precise location on cancer when combined with the contrast dye.

 Imaging tests alone are not enough to diagnose mesothelioma.
 While imaging tests are important for determining the stage of mesothelioma, biopsies are the gold standard for a mesothelioma diagnosis.
 For more assistance navigating a Mesothelioma diagnosis, contact our patient advocate team today.